Khurshedjan04/khurshedjan04/README.md

 Skills:  HTML / CSS

-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning React.JS
 - 📫 How to reach me: alimmamadovxurshed12@gmail.com
 - ⚡ Fun fact: People like to show their limits even if they're not asked for it.